Matthewalvarado25/azure-network-protocols/README.md

-Attempt to ping a public website within PowerShell and observe traffic (example. "ping www.google.com")
+Ping a public website in PowerShell and observe the traffic Ex: "ping www.google.com"

 <p>